munificent/ui-as-code/in-progress/parameter-freedom.md

 function.

-For subtyping, the rule is a function must have at least all of the overloads of the supertype to be a subtype.
+For subtyping, the rule is a function must have at least all of the overloads of the supertype to be a valid subtype.
 So given:

 ```dart
 function(int a, [bool b, String c])